EventCamp 2019 SCHEDULE

 Beyond the Data: Achieving Sales + Profitability

-Amira Gertz, Director, Rosa Mexicano
+Amira Gertz, Director of Catering & Events, Rosa Mexicano

 There’s a reason why customers come back to your venue.
 It could be because of your private dining spaces or special menu items, or something else that you do well that no one else can duplicate.
 Why not turn what makes you unique into another revenue stream?
 Amira Gertz will discuss how Rosa Mexicano turned their tequila into a product line, and the steps your venue can take to profit from what you do best.

 Moderator: Jonathan Morse, CEO of Tripleseat.
 Panel: Chris Blair, Founder, Listening Room Cafe; Claire Crowell, COO, A. Marshall Hospitality and Co-owner, Hattie Jane’s Creamery; and Gina Peper, Vice President of Sales & Marketing, North Point Hospitality